jj862/King_County_Flood_Risk/README.md

 The [Jupyter Notebook](https://github.com/jj862/King_County_Flood_Risk/edit/main/README.md) is our key deliverable and contains details of our approach and methodology, data cleaning, exploratory data analysis, and model building and validation.

+ Big_book_1 and Big_book_2 are Jupyter note books with non-directional EDA.
+They were primryly used to prepare data for the student.ipynb notebook.

 * **Presentation**

 The [presentation](https://github.com/jj862/King_County_Flood_Risk/blob/main/Your%20big%20idea.pdf) gives an overview of the findings of the data and recommendations of which homes to purchase.
 It is aimed to be between 5  long.